AkshDesai04/Project-WatchDog/ReadMe.md

 2. The project files are not protected by any protection layer (Due to this, anyone can just delete or alter the data)

 ## Contribution rules
+To contribute to the project, please fork the project and submit any contributions through Pull Requests.
+Thanks for the contributions :)

 ## Acknowledgment
 ### Contributors and Special thanks